The following documents are the downloadable information for Mayfield School.

-If you are not a Redbridge resident you need to apply via your own Council (even for a Redbridge school).
+If you are not a Redbridge resident you need to apply via your own local authority (even for a Redbridge school).

 - Late applications made after 31 October deadline: If you have not yet applied please make your late online application with eAdmissions as soon as possible.
 Please note that, generally, a late application may not be dealt with until all the on time applications have been processed.